 But the benefits of area rugs extend far beyond style.
 If you are not sure if an area rug is right for your space, then read on to learn how area rugs can actually improve the space.

 An area rug will significantly decrease the noise in your space.
 Not only is carpet quieter to walk on than a hard surface floor, but it also absorbs sound from the air.
 Do you notice that your room has a slight echo?
 That is because the hard surface floor does not absorb sound in the same way that carpet does.
 Lay down an area rug, and listen to the difference.

 It’s no secret that carpet is a lot softer than hardwood or tile, and most people will agree with the statement that carpet is more comfortable to stand on than a hard surface floor.
-Not only does the carpet feel softer to the touch on your skin, but its softness gives it flexibility, which allows the carpet to absorb some of the impacts of your footsteps.
+Not only does the carpet feel softer to the touch on your skin, but also its softness gives it flexibility, which allows the carpet to absorb some of the impacts of your footsteps.
 This literally takes some of the pressure off your body.

 In addition to being softer, carpet is warmer than hard surface flooring.
 It has a greater insulating value, especially if it has a pad under the rug.
 This applies throughout the home but is particularly welcomed in basements, where the floor can be downright cold.